FlipsideCrypto/near-models/models/MIGRATION_CHANGELOG.md

 - Updated WHERE clause to filter on `action_name = 'FunctionCall'` first, then check `action_data :method_name`
 - Updated partition_load_manual to include partition key calculation
 - Added proper type casting for method_name and args from action_data
+- Added explicit NULL check on segmented_data in WHERE clause
+- Improved JSON parsing for borrow action data using proper path: `args:msg:Execute:actions[0]:Borrow`

 ---